On the day I retire, I intend to stop by the animal shelter and walk out with the oldest, ugliest, most cantankerous mutt I can find.

 I want an old dog because I don’t want to scold a puppy for humping the house guests.
 Nor do I want to cultivate a relationship.
 I have been through all that.
 I want a mature dog, one who has been through all that too.

-I want an ugly dog, who has no expectations.
+What I want is an ugly dog who has no expectations.
 One who understands the practicalities of why I provide food, water and shelter.
-It must understand that in return for these things, neither love nor loyalty is required, only that he tolerates my bad habits and does not chew on my things.
+One who also understands that in return for these things, neither love nor loyalty is required, only that he tolerates my bad habits and does not chew on my things.